 As the same with SIF calculations, branch flexibility values are now independent of the header.
 Here’s an example of the flexibility factors for both the run and the branch leg (Fig. 4) of a welding Tee as ASME 16.9.

-So B31.3 is currently restricting the flexibility factors to a very small value which makes tee more rigid and what this code aims to do is to provide more detailed flexibility analysis by using accurate flexibility factors as per tee geometry.
+So B31.3 is currently restricting the flexibility factors to a very small value which makes the piping tee more rigid and what this code aims to do is to provide a more detailed flexibility analysis by using accurate flexibility factors as per tee geometry.

 SIF and Flexibility Factor Webinar using AutoPIPE